The Matrix Online: Closing

 In June 2009, Sony Online Entertainment stopped serving The Matrix Online due to low subscription numbers.
 The service was officially shut down on August 1, 2009.
 At the time, it had fewer than 500 active players.

 The days leading up to the closing, as well as the end of the servers themselves, were chronicled on the gaming website Giant Bomb in a video series titled "Not Like This", a reference to a line in the first of the Matrix films.

 After the closing, the website remained operational for a limited period of time.
 Visitors were greeted with an invitation to peruse the official memory book, which had been posted as a parting gift to the fans.
 The book included a summary of the storyline and various nostalgic items.

 Reception

 The game received "mixed or average" reviews according to video game review aggregator Metacritic.

+The Matrix Online sold just 43,000 copies in the U.S. from its March 22 debut through the end of April.